GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

 | sort @timestamp desc
 | limit 10000
 ```
-Note: some `visited` events repeat as we poll for background jobs to complete.
-It's not that the user was repeatedly visiting that screen.
+Note: Some `visited` events repeat as the page polls for background jobs to complete.
+It's not that the user was repeatedly visiting that page.

 ### Add fields